wp-plugins/good-question/readme.txt

 Key features of the plugin:

-*   Compatible with most themes.
+*   Compatible with most WP themes.
+*   Compatible with BuddyPress themes.
 *   Works with WordPress MU SignUp form.
 *   Simple and lightweight.
 *   Allow to create your own unique Question and set of Answers.